 Declic-ecrans.com, created by Gauthier Duret: a database of fact sheets on preventing screen misuse among young children

 A major social issue, screen time for young children raises questions among new parents.
-This website compiles all best practices on the subject into concise fact sheets that are easily accessible to both doctors and patients.
+This website compiles all best practices on the subject in the form of concise fact sheets, making them easily accessible to doctors and patients.

 • URL: https://www.declic-ecrans.com/

-• Target audience: Residents, General Practitioners, Midwives, Parents
+• Target Audience: Residents, Primary Care Physicians, Midwives, Parents

-• Goal: To answer frequently asked questions from new parents
+• Objective: To answer frequently asked questions from new parents

 • Pros: Printable worksheets

-• A guarantee of quality: fact sheets developed based on two literature reviews, input from 650 parent testers, and 450 healthcare professional testers.
+• A guarantee of quality: fact sheets developed based on 2 literature reviews, 650 parent testers, and 450 healthcare professional testers.
 The site is listed on KitMédical, a directory of high-quality websites.
 Regular updates are planned.

 • Poster: Download

-Kidprotect.fr, created by Maud Bettenfeld: a website dedicated to preventing, identifying, and addressing child abuse and situations that put children at risk
+Kidprotect.fr, created by Maud Bettenfeld: a website dedicated to helping prevent, identify, and address child abuse and situations that put children at risk

 The website helps doctors and other professionals in the early childhood sector improve their understanding of the risk factors, signs, and symptoms of child abuse, as well as how to address it.
-With this increased knowledge, professionals are better equipped to identify and prevent child abuse.
+With better information, these professionals are better equipped to identify and prevent child abuse.

 • URL: https://kidprotect.fr/

-• Objective: To share best practices regarding how to handle consultations when abuse is suspected; a practical guide on how to initiate a procedure (reporting concerns, filing a report)
+• Objective: To share best practices on how to respond during a consultation when abuse is suspected; practical guide on how to initiate a procedure (reporting concerns, filing a report)

-• Pros: Advice on how to conduct yourself during a consultation, easy navigation by topic, resources organized by region
+• Pros: Advice on how to conduct yourself during a consultation, easy navigation by question, resources organized by region

-• A mark of quality: The site is listed on KitMédical, a directory of high-quality websites
+• A Mark of Quality: This site is listed on KitMédical, a directory of high-quality websites

 An initiative featured in *Le Quotidien du Médecin*!

-While these websites have been a resounding success since their launch (some sites are currently receiving over 60,000 visits per year as we write this), the scientific rigor with which they were designed has attracted media attention.
+While these websites have been a resounding success since their launch (some sites are receiving more than 60,000 visits per year as of this writing), the scientific rigor with which they were designed has attracted media attention.
 As a result, the journal *Le Quotidien du Médecin* has highlighted the Dermatokid and Declics-Ecrans websites!

 Following the success of these first six projects, Dr. Marie-Catherine Reboul would like to repeat the experience with new residents, focusing on new topics: “I’m thinking of topics such as depression and mental health, as well as sleep disorders.”
-So, current or future general practice residents, please don’t hesitate to contact Dr. Reboul if these projects interest you!
+So, current or future general practice residents, don’t hesitate to reach out to Dr. Reboul if these projects interest you!

 You were appointed by the Dean, Ms. Isabelle Laffont.
 Could you tell us about your background and your area of expertise?